Vamsi080/Qt_Qml_Projects/README.md

 ## Setup Summary

-   # Create the database AiraaCorporates.
+   1.Create the database AiraaCorporates.
-   # Use the command USE AiraaCorporates; to select the database.
+   2.Use the command USE AiraaCorporates; to select the database.
-   # Create the tables using the provided SQL queries.
+   3.Create the tables using the provided SQL queries.